cdelorme/system-setup/docs/osx.md

 - use a Case Sensative HFS+
 - encrypt your drive with File Vault

-Case Sensative HFS+ partitions break loads of software and is an unnecessary change.
+Using a case sensative HFS+ partition will break a large amount of software (for example, adobe).

-Using File Vault prior to downloading the latest updates after installing can lead to having to unencrypt, update, then re-encrypt the drive, which is a huge time sink.
+If you encrypt your drive prior to downloading the latest updates, you may need to unencrypt, update, then re-encrypt the drive.
+This is quite time consuming, so to avoid that don't encrypt during installation.
+Additionally, if you use a modern osx laptop, the hard drive is soldered onto the motherboard, making it much less desirable as a target for physical hijacking.

 **Which leads us to the first post-install step:**